Colombian identity card: Foreign Identity Document (documento de identidad de extranjería/cédula de extranjería)

-Front and back example of a foreign identity card of a person who has a resident visa.

 The foreign identity document is issued by Colombia Migration to foreigners who will reside in the country for more than 90 days or have a migrant or resident visa.
 In specific cases it may be issued to foreigners with a visitor's visa.
 This document can be issued to minors from age 7.
 In this case, the foreign identity document will have the annotation “menores de edad” under the cardholder's photo.
 The numbering of the document is sometimes similar to those with citizenship cards and sometimes there are cases in which they have the same identification numbers, which can cause problems due to the duplication of information on Colombian databases.

 This document does not provide information regarding place of birth and place of issue.
 Unlike the citizenship card, the date of issue changes every time the foreign identity card is renewed or when turning 18.
 The identification number on a foreign identity cards is assigned based on the Biographical Archive of Foreign Migration Colombia and is assigned as a “historial de extranjero” (foreign record) at the time of issuing a safe-conduct or starting any administrative process, or at the time of the individual's first visa registration by the Foreign Ministry.